 Contents insurance is a separate, yet equally vital, aspect of home insurance for new builds.
 It covers personal items within the home, such as furniture, electronics, and clothing, against risks like theft, fire, and accidental damage.

 Buyers of new build homes often purchase new furnishings and appliances, making comprehensive contents cover important.
-When selecting a policy, it's crucial to accurately value your possessions and consider whether to insure them at new for old prices.
+When selecting a policy, you must accurately value your possessions and consider whether to insure them at new or old prices.

 This ensures that damaged or stolen items are replaced with new ones, rather than receiving the depreciated value.